-- First, help your baby latch on right.
-Pull him close.
-When his chin hits the breast, his mouth will open wide.
-Stroking his cheek or lips will encourage this response.
-Aim the lower lip well below the nipple so the baby gets a large, mouthful of breast.
-Your breast shouldn’t hurt when doing this.
+Pull your baby close so their chin hits your breast.
+This should make your baby’s mouth open wide.
+Stroking their cheek or lips also encourages this response.
+Aim the lower lip well below your nipple so your baby gets a mouthful of breast—this shouldn’t hurt, so if it does, try to readjust.

-- Second, find a comfortable position.
-Try not to lean forward or back.
-A pillow tucked behind your back supports you, while a nursing pillow supports your baby.
-Switching between different positions helps prevent soreness and clogged milk ducts.
+It’s better not to lean forward or back.
+If it helps, tuck a pillow behind your back for support.
+A nursing pillow can help make it easier to support your baby.
+Switching between different positions can also prevent soreness and clogged milk ducts.

-- Finally, keep up your milk supply.
-Let your baby nurse on-demand and alternate the breast you offer first.
+Let your baby nurse on-demand and alternate which breast you offer first.
 Or, offer both breasts at each feeding.